Ryanjlowe/awsdue.tv/content/pinpoint-journeys/active-users-journey.md

 ### Complete Journey

-Once you have completed all of the steps above your journey should resemble the below image
+Once you have completed all of the steps above your Journey should resemble the below image
 ![activeJourney](/images/aJourneyFull.png)

 ### Review and Publish

-If you have successfully followed the above steps you will now be in a position to publish your journey.
+If you have successfully followed the above steps you will now be in a position to publish your Journey.
 At the top right of the screen click on Review.
 ![activeJourney](/images/aJourney-review_first.png)

-If there are any errors you will be given a message to explain where to fix in your journey, if not your journey will be ready to go, click on Next.
+If there are any errors you will be given a message to explain where to fix in your journey, if not your Journey will be ready to go, click on Next.
 ![activeJourney](/images/aJourney-review.png)

-You can now click **Publish**, once you publish a journey you can no longer edit it.
+You can now click **Publish**, once you publish a Journey you can no longer edit it.
 You are able to duplicate a flow if you do want to modify it in the future.
 Click on Publish - you are done!

 ![activeJourney](/images/aJourney-publish.png)